giftkalingo-png/giftkalingo-png/README.md

 # Hi there, I am Gift Kalingo — IT Infrastructure & Operations Expert 🚀

-I am a systems-oriented **Power User** and **System Administrator** focused on workflow architecture, data integrity, and efficiency.
+I am a systems-oriented **IT Expert** and **System Administrator** focused on workflow architecture, data integrity, and efficiency.
 I bridge the gap between complex client data and operational execution by building automated pipelines, creating advanced data tools, and troubleshooting hardware/software ecosystems.

 I am a systems-oriented **IT Infrastructure Expert** and **System Administrator** focused on workflow architecture, data integrity, and efficiency.
 I bridge the gap between complex client data and operational execution by building automated pipelines, creating advanced data tools, and troubleshooting hardware/software ecosystems.